 Shakespeare asked, “What’s in a name?”
-Well, according to Aridan Tiutiu, the answer is branding and consumer appeal.
-As the owner and manager of Rovin’s Flooing, Inc. since 1996, Tiutiu added Floor Squad last year.
+The answer is branding and consumer appeal according to Aridan Tiutiu, the owner and manager of Rovin’s Flooing, Inc. since 1996 and Floor Squad since last year.

 Serving the Chicagoland area and the surrounding suburbs, the flooring franchise promises to be efficient and affordable.
 “We have a way to fit any budget, quality or taste,” explains Tiutiu.
 “Price is never an issue as long as we gain a new customer.
 We have multiple teams and we can always do emergency jobs—not many companies can do that.”